Nettie Locke Rogers

 Tiles

-All tiles are handmade and painted by Nettie.
-The process includes, rolling out the clay into slabs, cutting each one with a tile cutter, sculpting, carving and smoothing them to prepare for painting/glazing.
+The process begins with rolling out the clay into slabs, cutting each one with a tile cutter and preparing the surface for painting with underglazes.

 * I use a heavier duty clay (shock-resistant) when making exterior tiles and large scale architectural work (door frames, fireplace mantels, mantel pieces and window frames.
 These fire to 2185 degrees.
 This is Mid-Fire range.